GENyO-BioInformatics/TFs_Wallenius_Enrichement/README.md

 3. Creating bash script to perform the SEA of such random lists.
 4. Merging the results and calculating final statistics.

 ## Use Case

-The folder *use_case* contain all the scripts necessary to do a SEA
+The folder *use_case* contain all the scripts necessary to do the use case SEA

 ## Figures' data and scripts

 The folder *figures_data_n_scripts* exploit the base data and the results from the random lists analysis and the use case.
 All plots are in .tiff and .png

+. figure_collectriTargetsNtfsPerAnnDB.R
+. figure_wilcoxontest.R
+. figure_probabilities.R
+. figure_collectriAnnotationsCoverage.R
+. figure_AnotsCurEffortvsProb.R
-1. randomListsResults_plots.R generate box plots of the annotations significancy frequency:
+. randomListsResults_plots.R generate box plots of the annotations significancy frequency:
-  1.1 RandomTFsHypergeom_terms | RandomTFsHypergeom_ids
+  .1 RandomTFsHypergeom_terms | RandomTFsHypergeom_ids lanzan
-  1.2 RandomTFtargetsLists
+  .2 RandomTFtargetsLists
+.

 ## Other folders